 student Mark Zuckerberg as an online version of the Harvard Facebook.
 (The name comes from books of freshmen's faces, majors, and hometowns that are distributed to students.)
 In 2012 Facebook began publicly trading after filing one of the largest IPOs in US history.

-Global in its reach, Facebook generated almost half of its revenue outside the US in fiscal 2012.
-The majority of its international business comes from customers located in western Europe, Canada, and Australia.
-The company sees Brazil and India in particular as key sources of growth.
-As emerging markets, they suffer from less social media saturation, and Faceook can also benefit from their large populations.
+Global in its reach, Facebook generated more than half of its revenue outside of the US in fiscal 2015.
+The majority of its international business comes from customers located in western Europe, Australia, Brazil, Canada, and China.
+Facebook sees Brazil and India in particular as key sources of growth.
+The company has offices and data center facilities located all over the world.

 Facebook has experienced exponential growth over the past few years, enabling it to dominate the social networking world as the most trafficked site of its kind in the US.
-Its revenue of more than $5 billion in fiscal 2012 represented an increase of nearly $2.4 billion, compared to its 2011 take.
-Net income suffered, however, due to higher operating expenses, acquisitions and other large investments, and costs related to its IPO.
+The company reported revenue of $17.9 billion for fiscal 2015.
+That was an increase of $5.4 billion (or 44%) compared to its revenue in fiscal 2014, which was about $12.5 billion.

 Facebook owes the bulk of its growth to its ability to lure more and more visitors to its site and keeping them engaged.
 The site then stores data about its users and sells that info to advertisers and marketers.
 The growth in Facebook's advertising business, driven by mobile ads customized for individuals, has been staggering.